-Core elements of due diligence Corporate practices References Embedding due diligence in governance, strategy and business model governance, strategy activities, supply chain and other business relationships.
-Engaging with affected stakeholders in all key steps of due diligence ters in all key Identifying and assessing negative adverse impacts , or the second se Taking actions to address those adverse impacts Impact management is embedded in the Group's strategy and business model.
+Core elements of due diligence Corporate practices References Embedding due diligence in governance, strategy and business model Taking into account the social relevance of the business, corporate policies and supporting management systems and procedures have been adopted to prevent and mitigate negative impacts, in order to ensure responsible business conduct in the respective activities, supply chain and other business relationships.
+Page 82 and 91 of the CSS In 2024, through the double materiality analysis, the impacts, risks and opportunities (IRO) on people and the environment related to the Group's activities were assessed for each material issue identified.
+Engaging with affected stakeholders in all key steps of due diligence With the aim of generating value for the company and its stakeholders over the long term, ethical and social responsibilities and commitments are defined towards the various internal and external stakeholders, being key players in the value creation process and key interlocutors on material issues.
+Page 77 of the CSS Identifying and assessing negative adverse impacts The double materiality analysis allowed to identify and assess seven negative material impacts associated with the issues of climate change, own workforce, workers in the value chain, affected communities and consumers and end- users.
+Pages 108, 121, 131, 133 and 139 of the CSS Taking actions to address those adverse impacts Impact management is embedded in the Group's strategy and business model.
 For each issue, there are policies, procedures, actions and targets to effectively monitor and manage the impacts over time.
-Pages 103, 104, 107, 112 and 115 of the CSS Tracking the effectiveness of these efforts and communicatingThe monitoring of IROs is also supported by the work of the Board Committees, which also perform advisory and propositional functions on ESG issues.
-Every year, the ENAV Group communicates its environmental, social and governance performance by publishing its Consolidated Sustainability Statement.
-Page 64 of the CSS o GOV-5 - Risk management and internal controls over sustainability reporting
+Pages 108, 121, 131, 133 and 139 of the CSS Tracking the effectiveness of these efforts and communicating The monitoring of IROs is also supported by the work of the Board Committees, which also perform advisory and propositional functions on ESG issues.
+Page 71 of the CSS Every year, the ENAV Group communicates its environmental, social and governance performance by publishing its Consolidated Sustainability Statement.